 Everyone is responsible for contents delivered to their campus mailbox.
-LISers with multiple mailboxes are responsible for all of them.
+ITS employees with multiple mailboxes are responsible for all of them.
 If you would prefer just one campus mailbox, that can be arranged.

-Everyone is expected to regularly check and monitor the LIS Blog (http://www.luther.edu/lis/blog) as the primary collective tool to share information with others in LIS and others at Luther.
+Everyone is expected to regularly check and monitor the ITS Blog as the primary collective tool to share information with others in ITS and others at Luther.
 Individuals have the option of monitoring the Blog by:

-Appropriate and expected uses for the LIS Blog:
+Appropriate and expected uses for the ITS Blog:

-Everyone is expected to regularly check and monitor the LIS Google group as the primary collective tool to share information with others in LIS.
-Individuals have the option of monitoring the LIS Google group by:
+Everyone is expected to regularly check and monitor the ITS Google group as the primary collective tool to share information with others in ITS.
+Individuals have the option of monitoring the ITS Google group by:

-Appropriate and expected uses for the LIS Google group:
+Appropriate and expected uses for the ITS Google group: